 The level of achievement for Units 3 & 4 is also assessed by an end-of-year performance examination and an end-of-year written examination.

-Contribution to final assessment the performance examination will contribute 35 per cent to the study score.
+The performance examination will contribute 35 per cent to the study score.
 The written examination will contribute 25 per cent to the study score.

 Economics

 Unit 1: Economic decision-making